 Here are the questions, and our take on what they meant when Google first announced HCU’s release:

 Do you have an existing or intended audience for your business or site that would find the content useful if they came directly to you?

-This question is not the clearest, but we decipher it as meaning: Does your site have an overarching purpose?
+This question was not the clearest, but we deciphered it as meaning: Does your site have an overarching purpose?
 If someone went directly to your site, would they find the content useful to them?
-This solidifies that you should keep your blog content focused on your audience and not just designed to capture search queries.
+For us, it solidified why you should keep your blog content focused on your audience and not just designed to capture search queries.